Ganeshiiitdwd/Amazon-ML-Hackathon-Tensor-Titan/README.md

 # Scalable Text Extraction and Entity Mapping using LLM

-## Overview
+## OVERVIEW

 This project was developed as part of the **Amazon ML Hackathon 2024**, where our team participated in a national-level competition involving 20,000 teams from top institutions like IITs, NITs, IIITs, and other reputed national institutes.
 Our solution ranked **520th** out of the 20,000 teams.
 This hackathon focused on solving real-world problems using Machine Learning (ML) techniques.
 ![Hackathon Rank](./Result.jpeg)

-Our project tackled the challenge of efficient and scalable **text extraction** from images using **EasyOCR** combined with GPU acceleration.
+The project tackled the challenge of efficient and scalable **text extraction** from images using **EasyOCR** combined with GPU acceleration.
 Once extracted, the text underwent further processing for **entity mapping** using a **Large Language Model (LLM)**.
 The final output was a structured dataset identifying key entities such as dimensions, weight, voltage, and other attributes, mapped to their respective units.

 ## Team